Black Hawk, Colorado: Mining boom

 In May 1859 the discovery of gold in Gregory Gulch by its namesake, John H. Gregory, brought thousands of prospectors and miners into the area, combing the hills for more gold veins.
 The Bobtail lode was discovered the following month.
-Hardrock mining boomed for a few years, but then declined in the mid-1860s as the miners exhausted the shallow parts of the veins that contained free gold, and found that their amalgamation mills could not recover gold from the deeper sulfide ores.
+The free Territory of Colorado was organized on February 28, 1861.
+The Black Hawk Point, Colorado Territory, post office opened on December 6, 1862.
+Hardrock mining boomed for a few years, but then declined in the mid-1860s as the miners exhausted the shallow parts of the veins that contained free gold and found that their amalgamation mills could not recover gold from the deeper sulfide ores.

 Nathaniel P. Hill built Colorado's first successful ore smelter in Black Hawk in 1868.
 Hill's smelter could recover gold from the sulfide ores, an achievement that saved hardrock mining in Black Hawk, Central City, and Idaho Springs from ruin.
 Other smelters were built nearby.
 Black Hawk's advantageous location on North Clear Creek made it the center of ore processing for the area, and it became known as the "City of Mills".
+The name of the Black Hawk Point post office was shortened to Black Hawk on February 8, 1871.

 The Colorado Central Railroad extended its line to the town in 1872.
+Colorado became a state on August 1, 1876, and the City of Black Hawk was incorporated on June 12, 1886.
+The spelling of the Black Hawk post office was changed to Blackhawk on January 30, 1895, but was then changed back to Black Hawk on July 1, 1950.
+Black Hawk is currently the least populous city in the State of Colorado.

-A restored depot and locomotive are on display on the east side of downtown.
+A restored narrow-gauge railroad depot and locomotive are on display on the east side of downtown.
 Black Hawk was also served by the two-foot-gauge Gilpin Tramway which climbed from Black Hawk to the mines above Central City.
-Many historic buildings in the town have been restored following the opening of the casinos in 1991.